Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 There are two ways to select a species genome in the Species selector:

-### Choose a genome from the 42 most popular species.
+### Choosing a genome from the 42 most popular species.

 <img src="media/popular-species-icons.png" width="320" alt="eight species icons">